qaware/sonarqube-build-breaker/README.md

 Breaks the build if the SonarQube quality gate of the project is red.

+See [the blog post I wrote](https://qaware.blogspot.com/2020/02/breaking-your-build-on-sonarqube.html) for more details.

 ## Components

 * [Maven plugin](sqbb-maven-plugin/) - You can use this to run it in your Maven build.